- About Us

 - For NonProfits

-APPLY NOW TO SERVE IN COLORADO READING CORPS!
+APPLY NOW TO SERVE WITH COLORADO READING CORPS!

 Colorado Reading Corps is a nationally replicated model that utilizes AmeriCorps Members, trained in early intervention literacy strategies, to provide one-on-one tutoring to kindergarten through third grade students who are not reading at grade level.